 Revised Common Rule

-Beginning on January 21st, 2019, the Florida State University IRB and Human Subjects Office started implementing the new requirements of the Revised Common Rule, as stipulated in the Code of Federal Regulations for the Protection of Human Subjects (45 CFR §46).
+Beginning on January 21st, 2019, the Florida State University IRB and Office for Human Subjects Protection (OHSP) started implementing the new requirements of the Revised Common Rule, as stipulated in the Code of Federal Regulations for the Protection of Human Subjects (45 CFR §46).
 The Revised Common Rule is the first major revision to 45 CFR §46 since 1991, and is intended to facilitate research, remove ambiguity, reduce regulatory burden, and better protect human subjects involved in research.

 Research may be subject to either the pre-2018 Requirements (“Common Rule”) or the 2018 Requirements (“Revised Rule”) versions of 45 CFR §46.
 More information about the applicability and transition provisions can be found within the Revised Rule at 45 CFR §46.101.